Infohazard.HyperNav 2.0.0

 SRP Setup

 If you are using a scriptable render pipeline (URP, HDRP, etc) and wish to run the demos, you will need to upgrade the materials using your render pipeline's material upgrade system.
-The materials you'll need to upgrade are in Assets/Plugins/Infohazard/Demos/Infohazard.HyperNav/Materials and Assets/Plugins/Infohazard/Demos/Shared Demo Assets/Materials.
+The materials you'll need to upgrade are in:

 Demos

-This scene, located at Assets/Plugins/Infohazard/Demos/Infohazard.HyperNav/Scenes/HyperNavDemo.unity, demonstrates how to set up NavVolumes and a NavPathfinder, and use NavAgent and SplineNavAgent to find paths.
+This scene demonstrates how to set up NavVolumes and a NavPathfinder, and use NavAgent and SplineNavAgent to find paths.
 Run the demo and click anywhere on the right side of the screen to set a destination, and use the WASD keys to rotate the camera on the left side of the screen.

 HyperNavAvoidanceDemo (Pathfinding Avoidance)

-This scene, located at Assets/Plugins/Infohazard/Demos/Infohazard.HyperNav/Scenes/HyperNavAvoidanceDemo.unity, demonstrates how you can use avoidance along with NavAgents to avoid agents getting stuck in a narrow maze.
+This scene demonstrates how you can use avoidance along with NavAgents to avoid agents getting stuck in a narrow maze.
 Try turning off avoidance by setting the agents' avoidance weights to zero to see the difference it makes.

 HyperNavAvoidanceScaleDemo (Many-Agent Standalone Avoidance)

-This scene, located at Assets/Plugins/Infohazard/Demos/Infohazard.HyperNav/Scenes/HyperNavAvoidanceScaleDemo.unity, deomonstrates how you can use avoidance without a NavAgent.
+This scene deomonstrates how you can use avoidance without a NavAgent.
 It also shows that the avoidance system performs well even with a huge number of agents all avoiding one another.

 HyperNavFloatingOriginDemo (Floating Origin System)

-This scene, located at Assets/Plugins/Infohazard/Demos/Infohazard.HyperNav/Scenes/HyperNavFloatingOriginDemo.unity, deomonstrates how you can use HyperNav with a floating origin system.
+This scene deomonstrates how you can use HyperNav with a floating origin system.
 This is useful in very large scenes where you need to shift all objects such that the player remains close to the origin.

 Features Guide

-The first step to setup navigation in your scene is to create a NavVolume, using the menu item Tools > Infohazard > Create > Nav Volume.
+The first step to setup navigation in your scene is to create a navigable area (NavSurface, NavVolume, or both), using one of the menu items:

 Baking

-Once your parameters are configured, you can bake the NavVolume!
+Once your parameters are configured, you can bake the nav area!
 Just hit the "Bake" button and wait for it to finish (it should be fairly quick).
-If the baking is taking a long time, consider breaking your volume up into multiple smaller volumes.
-By default, when baking is done, you should see the baked results rendered as a blue mesh in the scene view when the volume is selected.
+If the baking is taking a long time, consider breaking your area up into multiple smaller areas.
+By default, when baking is done, you should see the baked results rendered as a blue mesh in the scene view when the area is selected.

 External Links

-If you are using multiple volumes, you most likely will want agents to be able to find paths between them.
+If you are using multiple areas (including using a volume + surface), you most likely will want agents to be able to find paths between them.
 This is accomplished using external links.
-Simply use the "Generate External Links" button after all volumes are baked, or, for convenience, "Generate All External Links" to generate links on all loaded NavVolumes.
-Once the external links are generated, you should see them as green lines in the scene view when a volume is selected.
+Simply use the "Generate External Links" button after all areas are baked, or, for convenience, "Generate All External Links" to generate links on all loaded areas.
+Once the external links are generated, you can visualize them in each area's visualization settings.

-Note that if you re-bake a volume, you will need to regenerate not only its external links but the external links of all of its neighbors.
+Note that if you re-bake an area, you will need to regenerate not only its external links but the external links of all of its neighbors.
 If you don't do this, you will get links leading to the wrong region, and potentially paths that cross through impassible areas.
 The "Generate All External Links" button comes in handy here.

 Pathfinder Setup